datishans/ofxApplePlist/README.md

 # ofxApplePlist

-Openframeworks addon for reading Apple Property list files (plists).
+openFrameworks addon for reading Apple Property list files (plists).

-# TODO:
+## Dependencies

+- openFrameworks 0.9.8
+- Uses Poco (::Any)
+- Runs on macOS (should work / untested on Linux & Windows since plists are not used outside macOS).

+## TODO

 Already functional but:

 - needs proper example
 - needs more testing

-# More info on plists:
+## More info on plists

 https://en.wikipedia.org/wiki/Property_list

-# More info on me:
+## About me

 http://datishans.nl

+## License

+MIT